opspec-pkgs/azure.appinsights.create/README.md

 # problem statement
-creates an azure application insights (if it doesn't already exist)
+creates an azure application insights instance (if it doesn't already exist)

 # example usage